polypheny/Website/community/gsoc/ideas.md

 ## Query the Blockchain
 A blockchain can be seen as a distributed append-only database.
-The aim of this project is to build an adapter for executing (read) queries against (different) blockchains like the Bitcoin blockchain or the Ethereum blockchain.
+The aim of this project is to build a data source adapter for executing (read) queries against (different) blockchains like the Bitcoin blockchain or the Ethereum blockchain.

 Due to Polypheny's ability to join and combine data from different adapters in one query, this project will allow to integrate the latest data from a blockchain into arbitrary queries.